How Do I Set Up a Virtual Reality Lab?

 1. In-Depth Reading Before You Purchase a VR Lab

 We’ve been thinking long and hard about the decision making process you as a customer are faced with.
-Here are a few reads worth your while: Our 2023 Budgeting Guidelines for Scientific VR Labs provides a detailed view on cost considerations including specific pricing for VR hardware, software and application development for scientists looking to start or upgrade their VR research lab.
+Here are two in-depth reads worth your while:

 Throughout the world, more and more research labs are turning to using Virtual Reality for their studies.
 Why?
 Virtual Reality provides high ecological validity, repeatability of studies, and lets you design complex scenarios at high cost efficiency.
 Studies have shown that when participants are exposed to a simulation using a VR display they respond to it almost as if exposed to a real-world scenario (see chart below).